Why data is the key to efficiency for businesses

 Now, in terms of actual applications, there are a few ways in which this data can be utilized to increase efficiency.

-Identifying inefficiencies
+1. Identifying inefficiencies through transparency

 Acting on inefficiencies helps keep businesses lean.
 Cutting unnecessary costs and bloat from the budget is crucial to surviving in an increasingly dynamic global market.
 To achieve this, however, it helps to have the details laid out in front of you to truly grasp the situation.